Character class (Dungeons & Dragons): Kits and specialisations

-Dungeons & Dragons 3rd edition
+D&D 3rd edition

 The 3rd edition abolished the practice of grouping classes directly, allowing hit dice, attack bonus, and saving throws to vary for each particular class again.
 3rd edition also saw the return of the Monk as a base class, the creation of the new Sorcerer class, and the inclusion of Barbarian as a base Player's Handbook class, previously described in 1st edition's Unearthed Arcana rules and as an optional kit in 2nd edition.
-Statistical requirements on classes and experience bonuses were abolished, though a low score in an important statistic to a class would still adversely affect a character in it.
+Ability requirements on classes and experience bonuses were abolished, though a low score in an ability that is important to a class would still adversely affect a character in it.

 3rd edition allows for a much more fluid idea of multiclassing than earlier editions, as one unified experience-points-per-level table was made.
 Rather than earlier editions' rules on splitting experience, characters can simply choose which class they wish to take a new level in and add the appropriate bonus from the class.

 Prestige classes were also introduced in the 3rd edition's Dungeon Master's Guide, with new classes only available at higher levels and after meeting several prerequisites.

 In addition to the eleven classes presented in the PHB, various alternate base classes were presented in supplements, and the Dungeon Master's Guide presented five weaker classes designed for NPCs (the adept, aristocrat, commoner, expert, and warrior).

-Core character classes

-The eleven base classes presented in the 3rd edition Player's Handbook are:
+Low-level humanoid monsters, such as goblins, have levels in an NPC class instead of racial hit dice.